[The introduction to this argument is here.]

 Hitler didn’t begin by arguing for extermination of the Jews.
 He told his audience that Germany, which should be great, was in a state of political, economic, and moral collapse because it was weakened by the presence of those people.
 He said we’re weakened by disagreement, and the disagreement is purely the consequence of them.
 He said the solutions to the major problems of the era were simple, and he could (and would) enact them immediately.
 Germany was trapped by procedural quibbling, “parliamentarianism” (by which he meant that everything had to be argued in the equivalent of Congress), liberals who just want to slow everything down, experts who try to tell people like you and me that our beliefs are wrong, Marxists who want to destroy what we have, and Jews who are all terrorists.

 Weimar Germany was (like most of Europe) profoundly antisemitic, ranging from “they’re okay as neighbors, but I wouldn’t want my daughter to marry one” through “it sure would be nice if they all went away” to “we should kill them all.”
 That last group wasn’t especially large, but the other versions were widespread.
-(And, really, the “milder” ones could be morphed into exterminationist easily.)
+(And, as history would show, the “milder” ones could be morphed into exterminationist.)
 The Jewish stereotype (in literature, film cartoons, even songs) was that Jews were clubby, greedy, crude, and damned to Hell.
 Sometimes that stereotype was presented as though it were positive (G.K.
 Chesterton’s antisemitism fits into this category, and Wyndham Lewis’ Are Jews Human is another apt example).

-Many people decide that a claim is true if it’s repeated in their informational world a lot, and if it’s repeated by people they respect.
-If a claim is unanimously supported by their ingroup and contested by one of their outgroups, many people will decide it must be true (a version of social knowing).
-Basically, this whole long discussion of Hitler could be compressed in my saying that that way of approaching decisions is what enabled Hitler (and Stalin), and so anyone who approaches decisions that way doesn’t get to pretend s/he would have recognized Hitler or Stalin as evil.
+Many people decide that a claim must be true if it’s repeated in their informational world a lot, if it’s repeated by people they respect, unanimously supported by their in-group, and especially if it’s contested by one of their out-groups.
+This process is sometimes called “social knowing” (you know something because it’s taken as a given in your social group).
+Basically, this whole long discussion of Hitler could be compressed in my saying that approaching decisions purely through social knowing is what enabled Hitler (and Stalin), and so anyone who approaches decisions that way doesn’t get to pretend s/he would have recognized Hitler or Stalin as evil.
 Nope.
 Congratulations: if you reason that way about politics, here is your death’s head symbol!

 Thus, a large number of people were willing to blame Jews for Bolshevism, capitalism, the loss of WWI, entry into WWI, and anything else that needed a scapegoat.
 Sometimes that stereotype was presented by an author as though it wasn’t unreasonable—a hero or narrator might grant that not all Jews were involved in a worldwide conspiracy, but assert that all conspiracies were Jewish (an assumption so widespread that it amounted to a cliche in thrillers).
 A fair number of people also blamed Jews for draining blood from Christian boys, killing Jesus (a particularly pernicious claim), stealing consecrated hosts.
 Many people, especially those who had made it through the near Soviet-style revolts in some German cities, were deeply opposed to Soviet-style communism (a not unreasonable concern) but a lot of anti-communist propaganda equated Bolshevism (as it was called) and Jews.
 It’s important to understand that connection, otherwise it’s easy to miss why Nazism was so successful.